tonyd33/gnomeschesser/README.md

 ## Submissions

 Submissions should be Gleam web servers and may use either the Erlang or JavaScript targets.
-Templates for both are provided in the `erlang-template` and `javascript-template` directories respectively.
+Templates for both are provided in the `erlang_template` and `javascript_template` directories respectively.

 Submissions will be pitted against each other by a client running the [chess.js](https://github.com/jhlywa/chess.js) library for tracking and validation.